Animal-Based Beef Cookies

 • Preheat the oven to 350 degrees.

-• Place the melted ghee (or butter), eggssea salt (ASHLEYR for 15% off), vanilla extract (if using), cinnamon, and soaked dates into your blender and blend until smooth.
+• Add the melted ghee (or butter), eggssea salt (ASHLEYR for 15% off), vanilla extract (if using), and soaked dates to the food processor with the beef flour and blend until smooth.

 • Note: if you go through tons of salt in your household like we do, check out this salt purchasing hack that will save you money + make things more efficient.
 We started this last year, and I'm so happy we did!